Epilepsy Factsheet (for Schools)

 - miss class time due to seizures or doctor visits

-- have other neurological problems that cause learning disabilities or behavior problems
+- have learning or behavior problems

 - feel embarrassed about their condition